rkillickdev/the-coffee-run/README.md

 **3.**  Quantity Error Handling:

-During testing I relaised that it was possible to enter the value zero as a quantity.
+During testing I realised that it was possible to enter the value zero as a quantity.
 To fix this, I added the following line of code in the function validate_data:

 ```python
 if user_input.isalpha() or int(user_input) < 1: